samliebow/viewfinder/README.md

 2. If the page isn't already open, go to `http://lvh.me:3033`. `lvh.me` resolves to `127.0.0.1` (localhost); this app uses it because Google OAuth doesn't work normally without a domain name.

+3. Log in to Zoom when you're redirected there.

-3. Log in with your Hack Reactor email.
+4. Sign in to Google with your Hack Reactor email, using the link in the top left.

-4. Follow the instructions under 'Setup'.
+5. Follow the instructions under 'Setup'.

 ## Acknowledgments